Updated: Mar 15

 They need to be dealt with quickly and painlessly, and while there are pharmaceutical treatments available many studies are finding that natural alternatives can be just as effective and much healthier for your pet.
 At the forefront of those alternatives is pumpkin seed oil.

-Pumpkin seeds, and pumpkin seed oil, have a unique amino acid called cucurbitacin, which has been shown to decrease motility and fecal egg count of roundworms and tapeworms in animals as well as increase the number of worms expelled in the animal's stool.
+Pumpkin seeds, and pumpkin seed oil, have a unique amino acid called cucurbitacin, which has the ability to decrease motility and fecal egg count of roundworms and tapeworms as well as increase the number of worms expelled in the animal's stool.
 In other words, it sterilizes them, paralyzes them, and then kicks them out the back door.

 Although more clinical trials need to be conducted on this subject it appears that pumpkin seed oil is a safe and natural alternative for dealing with parasites.
 So on that note, we'll move on to the best way to administer it for the best results.

 Although pumpkin seed oil does not carry with it the same side effects of chemical dewormers it does require a little extra patience and attention to administer.
 Too much pumpkin seed oil in your pet's diet can cause diarrhea but not enough will prolong the healing process and limit the results.
 For the best results, we suggest following the chart below.